Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Introduction

-Recently, a \emph{programming matter}\cite{pm}, which is a matter that can change its physical properties, \eg shape or density, in a programmable fashion, and it attracts much attention of many researchers as one of the practical applications of distributed coordination, \eg the realization of surgical treatments using \emph{nanorobots} \cite{nanorobot2} or a set of modular robots which can freely transform its shape\cite{gold04,ravi07}.
-As the one method to realize a programming matter, a self-organizing particle system, also called \emph{Amoebot model}, is newly proposed in \cite{amoebot}.
-Amoebot model consists of a large number of computational \emph{particles} on a (triangular) grid plane which locally interacts one another to solve the given problem.
-Each particle repeatedly changes its state, either \emph{contraction} or \emph{expansion}, which means the state that a particle occupies one node and two adjacent nodes respectively.
-In Amoebot model, it allows two connected particles to perform a coordinated movement, called a \emph{handover}, which is an interaction that a particle can contract out of a certain node at the same time as another particle expand into that node.
-Amoebot model can realize many distributed coordination problems such as a universal coating problem\cite{sops1}, a leader election\cite{sops2}, convex hull formation\cite{sops3}, and many others.
+As a new computational model for the realization of programming matter, a self-organizing particle system, called \emph{Amoebot model}, was first introduced in \cite{amoebot}.
+The \emph{Amoebot} model consists of a large number of computational \emph{particles} placed on a triangular grid plane, which locally interact with each other to solve problems.
+Each particle repeatedly changes its state to \emph{contraction} or \emph{expansion}, which means the state by which a particle occupies one node and two adjacent nodes.
+The \emph{Amoebot} model allows for coordinated movement between two connected particles, called \emph{handover}.
+A handover is an interaction in which a particle can contract out of a certain node at the same time that another particle expands into that node.
+The \emph{Amoebot} model can solve various distributed coordination problems, such as the universal coating problem \cite{sops1}, leader election \cite{LEamoe1,LEamoe2}, and convex hull formation \cite{sops3}.
+Furthermore, recent work has introduced the \emph{canonical amoebot model}, which considers concurrent control \cite{camoebot}.

-\emph{Amoebot} model has some imperative differences from the conventional autonomous mobile robots \cite{SY99}.
-In \emph{Amoebot} model, each particle can communicate by writing their local memory and reading the local memory of adjacent particles, whereas there is no explicit communication in autonomous mobile robots (known as \emph{LCM}-model).
-In \emph{LCM}-model, each robot determines its behavior based on the snapshot taken at \emph{Look} phase instead of a communication.
-Moreover, \emph{Amoebot} model assumes the \emph{symmetry breaking}: when two or more particles attempt to move to the same cell, one of them will succeed.
-On the other hand, each robot in autonomous mobile robots cannot break the symmetry when two or more robots attempt to move the same point, which implies that a sophisticate algorithm is required to avoid some unintended movement among the robots.
+\emph{SILBOT} model \cite{silbot} is another computational model for PM that introduces a new modeling approach by relaxing some of the assumptions made in the previous model.
+In the \emph{SILBOT} model, each particle cannot communicate with the others (\ie silent) and operates asynchronously (\ie in full synchronicity).
+However, this model requires a specific symmetry-breaking capability; if two or more particles attempt to expand toward the same cell, only one of them succeeds.
+The literature \cite{silbot} shows that a leader election can be achieved from a connected configuration with certain restrictions (or with some additional assumptions).

+\emph{MOBLOT} \cite{moblot} is a computational model designed from a different point of view, which extends the oblivious mobile robot model to address a wider spectrum of cases.
+The main difference of the \emph{MOBLOT} model is heterogeneous system; all (oblivious) robots are partitioned into 2 types, colored black or white.
+This feature enables simple (oblivious) robots to perform more complex tasks.